 Drawing on his fine art institution based architectural education, Carl Trenfield’s approach is typically multidisciplinary and founded in both the physical and the wider ‘soft’ context that our work inhabits.

 This approach is complimented by a solid practical experience and observation of making forged through close collaboration with joiners and master craftspeople over several years.

-Carl is a mentor at the Royal College of Art and has taught at the University of Kent in 2012 and at his native Canterbury School of Architecture between 2012 – 2014; further reinforcing and feeding the relationship between teaching and practice.
+Carl is a mentor at the Royal College of Art and has taught widely; previously at the University of Kent and the Canterbury School of Architecture (2012 – 2014) and more recently at the revered Welsh School of Architecture, supporting Dr Steven Coombs on his post graduate Craft Unit; further reinforcing and feeding the relationship between teaching and practice.